What are Antimicrobial Pesticides?

 Today, approximately one billion dollars each year are spent on a variety of different types of antimicrobial products.
-More than 5000 antimicrobial products are currently registered with the U.S. Environmental Protection Agency (EPA) and sold in the marketplace.
-Nearly 60% of antimicrobial products are registered to control infectious microorganisms in hospitals and other health care environments.
+More than 4000 antimicrobial products are currently registered with EPA and sold in the marketplace.
+Many of these products are registered to control infectious microorganisms and thus protect public health.

 Antimicrobial products are divided into two categories based on the type of microbial pest against which the product works: